strands-project/v4r/CONTRIBUTING.md

 <a name="Documentation"></a>
+##Documentation
 ALWAYS document your code.
 We use Doxygen Style Comments.
-A nice introduction do Doxygen styled coding can be found [here]()
+A nice introduction do Doxygen styled coding can be found [here](https://www.stack.nl/~dimitri/doxygen/manual/docblocks.html)

 The Doxygen documentation has to be compiled at the moment localy on your system.
 However, it will be available on gitlab quiet soon.